WinVector/Examples/freq/python/explicitSolution.rst

 then :math:`x=f_k(k)`.
 Meaning we avoided two nasty quantifiers.
 See `this file <https://github.com/WinVector/Examples/blob/master/freq/python/freqMin.rst>`__ for some experimental examples.

-The proof this is optimal (not just extremal involves using :math:`p - f_k(h)` to show when curves are coincident we have a diversity of signs of gradients in various directions.
+We know there is only one connected component of solutions in the interior of the unit cube because these solutions represent extreme points of the minimax estimation problem.
+We show that there is a diversity of gradients by reflecting coordinates of :math:`x` around :math:`p` (and thus we have an extreme point).

 From the original problem we expect a lot of symmetries.
 Also, a change of variables :math:`z = p/(1-p)` makes collecting terms easier.
 In fact